PolarisSchulz/PolarisSchulz/README.md

 ### Hi there, I´m Abigail Pena 🌻
 Welcome to my Github page!
 I am Front-End Developer with a lot of knowledge in UI/UX design and I have a career in graphic design at the UNAM university on Mexico!
-Fan of technology, digital drawing, swimming, bodybuilding physique, astronomy, animation and independent film.
+Fan of technology, digital drawing, swimming, bodybuilding physique, astronomy, animation and movie reviews.

 🌱 Things I am currently working on:
 - Portfolio